AltBeacon/android-beacon-library/battery_manager.md

 Below is an example of a rather extreme battery savings configuration:

 ```
-// set the duration of the scan to be 1.1 seconds
+// set the duration of the scan to be 1.1 seconds and
-beaconManager.setBackgroundScanPeriod(1100l)
+// the time between each scan to be 1 hour (3600 seconds)
-// set the time between each scan to be 1 hour (3600 seconds)
+val delta = Settings(scanPeriods = Settings.ScanPeriods(1100, 3600000, 1100, 3600000))
-beaconManager.setBackgroundBetweenScanPeriod(3600000l)
+beaconManager.adjustSettings(delta)
 ```

 #### Background detections between scan cycles